UCL-Biosciences/UCL-Biosciences-Image-Analysis/README.md

 Robert Haase has a [huge resource](https://haesleinhuepf.github.io/BioImageAnalysisNotebooks/intro.html) covering a lot of key concepts.
 It includes a [large language model trained on image analysis](https://chat.openai.com/g/g-psAohb1OY-bio-image-analysis).

 Or there is a similar set of [interactive notebooks](https://github.com/guiwitz/neubias_academy_biapy).

+The EPFL Center for Imaging [awesome-scientific-image-analysis repo](https://github.com/EPFL-Center-for-Imaging/awesome-scientific-image-analysis) is a curated list of scientific image analysis resources and software tools.